wyhitcs/data-protection/role_based_access_control.md

 - **Users** have access to objects based on the assigned role, e.g., Sally is the bookkeeper

 ###RBAC Security Principles
-- Least privilege: No more privileges than necessary to perform assigned job
+- **Least privilege**: No more privileges than necessary to perform assigned job
-- Separation of duties: Pervent users from abusing their position
+- **Separation of duties**: Pervent users from abusing their position

 ###Least Privilege
 Problem: users can hve ability to perform potentially harmful actions as a side effect of granting ability to perform desired functions